Kerl13/randdag/README.md

 ### The libraries

-Running `make` produces 3 static libraries in the `build/` folder, one for each DAG model:
+Running `make` produces 2 static libraries in the `build/` folder, one for each DAG model:

 - `libdoag.a`: Directed Ordered Acyclic Graphs;
-- `libbdoag.a`: Bounded-degree Directed Ordered Acyclic Graphs;
 - `libldag.a`: Labelled Directed Acyclic Graphs.

 Each library exposes a function for counting the number of graphs of given